JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

-   * The [Combine framework](https://developer.apple.com/documentation/combine) connects the view model (`ContentView.ViewModel`)
-     with the view (`ContentView`).
+   * The view model (`ContentView.ViewModel`) connects with the view (`ContentView`) via the [Combine framework](https://developer.apple.com/documentation/combine):
-   * `ContentView.ViewModel` is declared as an `ObservableObject` and the `@Published` wrapper is used for the `launches`
+     * The `ContentView.ViewModel` class is declared as an `ObservableObject`.
-     property, so the view model will emit signals whenever this property changes.
+     * The `@Published` attribute is used for the `launches` property, so the view model will emit signals whenever this
+       property changes.

+5. Remove the `ContentView_Previews` structure: you won't be implementing a preview that would be compatible with
+   your view model.

-5. Implement the body of the `ContentView` file and display the list of launches.
-The `@ObservedObject` property wrapper
+6. Update the body of the `ContentView` class to display the list of launches and add the reload functionality.
-   is used to subscribe to the view model:
+   * The `viewModel` property is marked with the `@ObservedObject` attribute to subscribe to the view model.
+   * This is the UI groundwork: you will implement the `loadLaunches` function in the next phase of the tutorial.

     ```swift
     struct ContentView: View {